 As of March 23, Best Western announced that all future reservations could be cancelled, with no fees, as long as the changes are made by June 30, and at least 24 hours before scheduled arrival.

-Choice, known mainly for discount chains like Econolodge and Comfort Inn, was initially only allowing guests to cancel prepaid nonrefundable reservations in the U.S. and Canada in exchange for Choice Privileges rewards points.
-As of March 15, however, the company says "as long as you submit your request by June 30, 2020 and it is compliant with hotel country regulations, we can cancel your reservation without a charge up to 24 hours prior to arrival."
+Choice, known mainly for discount chains like Econo Lodge and Comfort Inn, was initially only allowing guests to cancel prepaid nonrefundable reservations in the U.S. and Canada in exchange for Choice Privileges rewards points.
+As of April 3, however, the company says "as long as you submit your request by June 30, 2020 and it is compliant with hotel country regulations, we can cancel your reservation without a charge up to 24 hours prior to arrival."

 Hilton, which operates brands like DoubleTree, Hampton, and Embassy Suites in addition to its flagship hotels, says that all reservations — even those booked at an advance purchase discount and originally sold as non-cancellable — scheduled for arrival by June 30 can be changed with no fee or cancelled for a full refund.
 Also, all new reservations with any Hilton hotel made now through June 30 for arrival at a future date can be changed or cancelled without penalty.
 In both cases, changes or cancellations must be made at least 24 hours before scheduled check-in.

 Hyatt has made changes to its cancellation policy regarding prepaid "Advance Purchase Rate" reservations, which are normally categorized as nonrefundable and non-changeable.
 As of April 3, Hyatt says guests with these reservations scheduled for arrival now through June 30 can change or cancel at no charge, provided the change is made at least 24 hours in advance.
 What's more, any reservation made now through June 30 for a future Hyatt hotel stay can be cancelled or changed at no charge up to 24 hours before scheduled arrival.